 If you are an Android power user, you are probably aware of Safe Mode.
 While it is a useful tool for identifying the source of your phone’s problems, using Safe Mode is not always as smooth as expected.
 At times, your Android phone may get stuck in Safe Mode and leave you frustrated.

 In most cases, exiting Safe Mode on your Android phone is a straightforward process.
 However, if you find yourself stuck or unsure about how to exit Safe Mode, we have compiled some tips that will help.
 So, let’s take a look.

-Note: These methods to get your phone into the Safe Mode may vary depending on your phone model and the Android version it runs.
+Note: These methods to get your phone into Safe Mode may vary depending on your phone model and the Android version it runs.

-1. Restart Your Device
+1. Restart Your Phone

-3. Use Physical Buttons
+2. Use the Physical Buttons

-4. Check for Faulty Buttons
+3. Check for Faulty Buttons

 5. Uninstall Faulty Apps